History of Bath Fringe

 It makes more sense to trace the Fringe back to the Bath Festivals of Blues & Progressive Music of ’69 & ’70, but the connections to the current crew are a little tenuous, so let’s say the real start were the Walcot Festivals of the ’70s & ‘early 80s, mostly run by a community group called Bath Arts Workshop – the name still exists for the company that runs the Natural Theatre Company of Bath.

-In 2000 we commissioned a project to put some material about these festivals on-line; as I write it's been made cyber-homeless but we expect to have found an online home for it by Fringe time and to be telling you about that.
-These events were inspirational, some of their perpetrators now pillars of the alternative establishment locally and nationally; the Fringe's Walcot Nation Day (now sadly in abeyance, see our Walcot page) and our continued Walcot community events are a homage and acknowledgement of how important that all was and is to the Spirit of Festival and to Bath.
+In 2000 we commissioned a project to put some material about these festivals on-line; as I write it’s been made cyber-homeless but we’ll have it up again sometime.
+These events were inspirational, some of their perpetrators now pillars of the alternative establishment locally and nationally; the Fringe’s Walcot Nation Day (now sadly in abeyance, see our Walcot page) and our continued Walcot community events are a homage and acknowledgement of how important that all was and is to the Spirit of Festival and to Bath.

 Around the end of the Walcot Festivals (things change, people get tired and move on…) it was recognised more widely that there was a great deal that people wanted to experience and celebrate that wasn’t covered by the classical music centred Bath Festival, and a Bath Fringe was set up with the support of the then city council in 1981, with dates related to those of the ‘main’ festival but an independent organisation (Bath Arts Association) and a lively interest in many more artforms.
 There was financial support, at least for staff, available under various Community Programme initiatives in arts and, ah, community events, but with political shifts and internal developments those resources dwindled over the next decade to the barest handful of events.